Jaap Draaisma

 The share of homes that housing associations rent out to young people has not increased as a result of the introduction of youth contracts.

-• Half of the residents with a youth contract (on 1-1-2021) were an 'original' Amsterdammer, i.e. already lived in Amsterdam 10 years ago)
+Half of the residents with a youth contract (on 1-1-2021) were 'original' Amsterdammers, i.e. lived in Amsterdam 10 years ago)

-This makes the youth contracts of relatively great importance for 'original' Amsterdam young people, because the majority (61%) of the Amsterdam young people (18-27 years old) are newcomers, i.e. have lived in the city for less than 10 years.
+Comment: This makes the youth contracts relatively important for 'original' Amsterdam youth, because the majority (61%) of Amsterdam youth (18-27 years) are newcomers, i.e. have lived in the city for less than 10 years.
+Young people who recently arrived in Amsterdam are therefore relatively less likely to end up here.

-When the flow of young people increases than before the introduction of the youth contracts, the offer for young people increases.
-Before introduction, young people moved on after 7.6 years, now that could drop to an average of 4 years.
-This would more or less double the supply.
+If the flow of young people becomes greater than before the introduction of the youth contracts, then the supply for young people will become greater.
+Before the introduction, young people flowed through after 7.6 years, now that could drop to an average of 4 years.
+Which would more or less double the supply.

-This is not an issue for the time being, because the term of the majority of youth contracts has not yet expired; will be addressed for the first time in 2022.
+For the time being, this is not the case, because the term of the majority of the youth contracts has not yet expired; it will be the case for the first time in 2022.

-(My comment: If the term of the youth contracts is extended to 7 years, the average length of residence will be longer and the supply will therefore decrease.)
+Comment: If the term of the youth contracts is extended to 7 years, the average duration of residence will be longer and the supply will therefore decrease.

-Of those who left a home with a youth contract, 67% stayed in Amsterdam; 33% have therefore left the city.
+Of those who left a home with a youth contract, 67% stayed in Amsterdam; 33% left the city.

-14% of the departures went back to live with their parents.
+Of those who left, 14% went back to live with their parents.

-8% of the departures went to live abroad.
+Of those who left, 8% went to live abroad.

 Alderman Dantzig: “give young people an extra 2 years”

-During the discussion of the RIGO report in the council committee on August 31, 2022, Alderman Dantzig appealed to the housing associations to give young people who are unable to find another home after 5 years (the majority according to the report) an extra 2 years as standard. to give.
+During the discussion of the RIGO report in the council committee on August 31, 2022, Alderman Dantzig called on the housing associations to give young people who are unable to find another home after 5 years (the majority according to the report) an additional 2 years as standard.